-Irrevocable Life Insurance Trust
+Irrevocable Life Insurance Trust Trustee Checklist

-Trustee Checklist

 An irrevocable life insurance trust (ILIT) plays a key role to help ensure that an estate plan distributes wealth the way that one chooses.
-Like any financial tool, ILITs need to be reviewed periodically to make sure they are operating as originally intended.
+Like any financial tool, this ILIT needs to be reviewed periodically to make sure it performs as originally intended.